L-36.com

 for waters within five nautical miles of shore on lake michigan

-Wednesday - NE wind 5 to 10 kts.
+Today - NE wind 5 to 10 kts.
 Waves 2 ft or less.
-Areas of dense fog in the morning, then patchy fog in the afternoon.
-A chance of showers in the afternoon.
+A chance of showers and Thunderstorms in the morning.
+Patchy fog.

 LMZ500